arbor-sim/arbor/doc/install/python.rst

 Arbor's Python API will be the most convenient interface for most users.

 .. note::
     Arbor requires Python version 3.6 and later.
-It is advised that you update `pip` as well.
+It is advised that you update ``pip`` as well.
     We strongly encourage using ``pip`` to install Arbor.

+    To get help in case of problems installing with pip, run pip with the ``--verbose`` flag, and attach the output (along with the pip command itself) to a ticket on `Arbor's issues page <https://github.com/arbor-sim/arbor/issues>`_.

 Getting Arbor
 -------------